wikimedia/labs-tools-VideoCutTool/README.md

 ## Installation

-There are two ways, you can set it up on your local machine.
+To set up the tool on your local machine, follow these steps

 ### Get OAuth2.0 Credentials